data-dot-all/dataall/pages/code.md

 cdkproxy currently supports the following stacks defined as cdk stacks in the `cdkproxy.stacks` sub-package:

-1. environment :  the environment stack with resources and settings needed for data.all teams to work on the linked AWS account.
+1. environment:  the environment stack with resources and settings needed for data.all teams to work on the linked AWS account.
 2. dataset: the dataset stack creates and updates all resources associated with the dataset, included folder sharing bucket policies.
 4. notebook: SageMaker Notebook resources
-5. pipeline : CI/CD pipeline + AWS StepFunction based on blueprint in `backend/blueprints`
+5. pipeline: CI/CD pipeline + AWS StepFunction based on blueprint in `backend/blueprints`
 6. redshift_cluster: Redshift stack
 7. sagemakerstudio: SageMaker Studio user profile